LiberTEM/LiberTEM/README.rst

 .. _joss: https://doi.org/10.21105/joss.02006

-LiberTEM is an open source platform for high-throughput distributed processing of large-scale binary data sets using a simplified `MapReduce programming model
+LiberTEM is an open source platform for high-throughput distributed processing of large-scale binary data sets and live data streams using a modified `MapReduce programming model <https://en.wikipedia.org/wiki/MapReduce>`_.
-<https://en.wikipedia.org/wiki/MapReduce>`_.
 The current focus is `pixelated
 <https://en.wikipedia.org/wiki/Scanning_transmission_electron_microscopy#Universal_detectors_(4D_STEM)>`_
 scanning transmission electron microscopy (`STEM
 <https://en.wikipedia.org/wiki/Scanning_transmission_electron_microscopy>`_)
 :cite:`doi:10.1002/9783527808465.EMC2016.6284,Ophus_2019` and scanning electron beam diffraction data.

+MapReduce-like processing decouples the implementation of an algorithm from details of data source, parallelism, and use of results.
+That allows to use the same implementation in a wide range of modalities, including scaling on clusters, embedding in other applications and `processing live data streams
+<https://github.com/LiberTEM/LiberTEM-live>`_.
+At the same time, improvements in
+the back-end are immediately available to all algorithms.

-It is `designed for high throughput and scalability
+The LiberTEM back-end offers `high throughput and scalability
 <https://libertem.github.io/LiberTEM/architecture.html>`_ on PCs, single server
 nodes, clusters and cloud services.
 On clusters it can use fast distributed local storage on high-performance SSDs.
 That way it achieves `very high aggregate IO performance
 <https://libertem.github.io/LiberTEM/performance.html>`_ on a compact and
 cost-efficient system built from stock components.
 All CPU cores and CUDA devices in a system can be used in parallel.

 LiberTEM is supported on Linux, Mac OS X and Windows.
 Other platforms that allow installation of Python 3.6+ and the required packages will likely work as well.
 The